fonttools/fonttools/README.md

 * The goals of Varlib and MutatorMath are different, so not all attributes are always needed.
 * Need to expand the description of FDK use of deisgnspace files.

 The DesignSpaceDocument object can read and write .designspace data.
-It imports the axes, sources and instances to very basic "descriptor" objects that store the data in attributes.
+It imports the axes, sources and instances to very basic **descriptor** objects that store the data in attributes.
 Data is added to the document by creating such descriptor objects, filling them with data and then adding them to the document.
 This makes it easy to integrate this object in different contexts.

-The DesignSpaceDocument object can be subclassed to work with different objects, as long as they have the same attributes.
+The **DesignSpaceDocument** object can be subclassed to work with different objects, as long as they have the same attributes.

 The object does not do any validation.